-Pub on Upper Green West, demolished for the building of the by-pass road, Holborn Way.
+Pub that was on Upper Green West.
+It was demolished for the building of the by-pass road, Holborn Way.

 Listed in the 1930 commercial directory as number 11 Upper Green West (telephone number 2497), and shown on this OS map of 1952:

 The pub was rebuilt in the 1930s.
 This undated photo shows the pub on the left.

 1760s : Francis MERRITT

 1822 : Alice BRADFORD

 1867 : Giles AUSTIN